Current Conditions - Craters of the Moon

 NPS Illustration / S. Lacy

-Lava Flow Campground is Open, Water Not Available
+Lava Flow Campground is Closed

-Due to a road maintenance project, the campground is likely to be closed to all camping Monday, May 20 through Friday, May 24 while heavy machinery is in operation.
-Start and end dates are subject to change.
+Due to a road maintenance project, the campground is closed to all camping Monday, May 20 through Friday, May 24 while heavy machinery is in operation.
+End date is subject to change.
+RV or car camping is not permitted at the visitor center.
+Check out other camping options near Craters of the Moon.

 All Lava Tube Caves are Closed